facebookresearch/habitat-lab/docs/pages/habitat-lab-demo.rst

     import matplotlib.pyplot as plt

-All the boilerplate code in the habitat-sim to set sensor config and agent config is abstracted out in the Habitat-API config system.
-Default config is at :gh:`habitat/config/default.py <facebookresearch/habitat-api/blob/master/habitat/config/default.py>`.
+All the boilerplate code in the habitat-sim to set sensor config and agent config is abstracted out in the Habitat Lab config system.
+Default config is at :gh:`habitat/config/default.py <facebookresearch/habitat-lab/blob/master/habitat/config/default.py>`.
 You can override defaults by specifying them in a separate file and pass it to the :ref:`habitat.config.get_config()` function or defrost the config object, override parameters and freeze the config.